cta0930/cta0930/README.md

 # 🛡️ Welcome to my GitHub!

 Hi, I’m C.T., an aspiring **penetration tester**, ethical hacker, and cybersecurity student.
-After 12 years in the military, I decided to make the switch to cybersecurity.
-Currently, I'm finishing a B.S. in Cybersecurity, learning new skills in pen testing, and ethical hacking.
+I'm finishing a B.S. in Cybersecurity, learning new skills in pen testing, and ethical hacking.

 ---